sifive/meta-sifive/README.md

 # SiFive OpenEmbedded Layer

-It's a minimal [meta-sifive](https://github.com/sifive/meta-sifive) layer on top of [meta-riscv](https://github.com/riscv/meta-riscv) to provide additional modifications and new disk image targets.
+It's a minimal [meta-sifive](https://github.com/sifive/meta-sifive) layer on top of [meta-riscv](https://github.com/riscv/meta-riscv) to provide additional modifications.
 Using OE you will be able to:

-- build predefined disk images for QEMU, [SiFive HiFive Unleashed](https://www.sifive.com/boards/hifive-unleashed) development board and [SiFive HiFive Unmatched](https://www.sifive.com/boards/hifive-unmatched);
+- build disk images for QEMU, [SiFive HiFive Unleashed](https://www.sifive.com/boards/hifive-unleashed) development board and [SiFive HiFive Unmatched](https://www.sifive.com/boards/hifive-unmatched);
 	+ __Note__: The support for HiFive Unleashed Expansion board from Microsemi is now removed from SiFive OpenEmbedded layer (i.e. [meta-sifive](https://github.com/sifive/meta-sifive)).
 If you have the expansion board we advice you to switch to [Microchip PolarFire SoC Yocto BSP](https://github.com/polarfire-soc/meta-polarfire-soc-yocto-bsp/) which includes support for MPFS-DEV-KIT (HiFive Unleashed Expansion Board) directly from the manufacturer.
 You are also welcome to use older releases (2021.02.00 or older) from SiFive OpenEmbedded layer.
 	+ __Note:__  2021.02.00 release introduces the support for the SiFive HiFive Unmatched board __(pre-production 8GB variant)__.
 Contact your SiFive representative before using disk images built for `unmatched` machine on your particular board.
 If you received the __final board (16GB) variant__ via Mouser or CrowdSupply you should skip 2021.02.00 release and use 2021.03.00 (or newer).
 - build custom disk images with additional software packages from various third-party OE layers;